 Items That Can Take Away Burnt Smells From Your Microwave

-Here are several items to get the burnt food smell out of your microwave and get your microwave back into its tip-top shape.
-Follow them, and if at any point the stains and smell have been removed to your satisfaction, you will not need to continue to the next steps.
+Here are a few things you can do to eliminate the burnt food smell out of your microwave and get it back in good working order.
+Follow them, and if the stains and odor have been eliminated to your satisfaction, you will not need to go to the next stages.

 Inspect Your Microwave

-First, it's a great idea to remove the source of the smell immediately after you notice it.
-Each time you use the microwave without cleaning, you are re-baking the burnt food, making matters worse.
-The longer you ignore the burnt debris smell, the harder it becomes to deal with.
+First, as soon as you discover the odor, eliminate the cause.
+Every time you use the microwave without cleaning, you are re-baking the burnt food, exacerbating the situation.
+The more you ignore the stench of charred debris, the more difficult it becomes to deal with.

-Secondly, avoid using a metal sponge when cleaning your microwave.
-The metal sponge could scratch the inside of the microwave, and the leftover metal bits inside of the microwave could result in a fire when in use.
+Second, when cleaning your microwave, don't use a metal sponge.
+The metal sponge could scrape the interior of the microwave, and the residual metal fragments within could cause a fire when used.

 1. Vinegar Steam Treatment